 Though she was unrelated to Alex, her kind and sisterly-side made her nod once without hesitation.

 “I thought so, ” he stated.
-“So I suggest you act obedient.
+“So I suggest you act obediently.
 The child needs a woman’s care while in this situation.”

 Cielle’s brow flinched.
 Now that was not what she expected from a criminal.

-She opened her mouth to speak but was cut off when the goatee man suddenly inserted, “Nic, what you probably mean to say is that we are the ones who needs her service.”
+She opened her mouth to speak but was cut off when the goatee man suddenly inserted, “Nic, what you probably mean to say is that we are the ones who need her service.”

 From the front-view mirror, Cielle saw Theo’s reflection smirk at her.
 Then, he thrust his tongue out and moistened his lips in a perverted kind of way.